 Neil Pasricha: [01:00:02] Yeah.
 So when I'm rich, I don't want to pay taxes.

 Jordan Harbinger: [01:00:04] That's exactly what it kind of was.
 What you're saying, “Look, maybe we can't really solve this problem right now.
 I just find these two things are contrasting.”

-Neil Pasricha: [01:00:12] Well, they sound very opposed.
-The other thing though, I kind of sprinkled into this conversation, is that it seems like so much of how people vote these days is based on false algorithms and news.
-They don’t understand what services you might get and they don’t understand what the trade-offs are, and it’s super complicated.
-Even from a distance, I’m looking down from Toronto because that’s where I live, it’s like —
+Neil Pasricha: [01:00:12] Well, they sound to be opposed.
+The other thing though, I kind of sprint into this conversation is that like it seems like so much of how people vote these days is based on false algorithm, news.
+They don't understand what services you might get and they don’t understand what the trade-offs are, and it's super complicated.
+Even from a distance, I'm looking down from Toronto because that's where I live, it's like --

 Jordan Harbinger: [01:00:33] Looking down.